lorainelab/bioviz/README.md

 * Serve as a download site for Integrated Genome Browser.
 * Provide links to IGB documentation.
-* Provide a javascript bridge that lets users open files hosted on external sites (see galaxy.html, bar.html)
+* Provide a javascript bridge that lets IGB open and display files hosted on external sites (see galaxy.html, bar.html)

-The javascript bridge functionality is the trickiest to test because you'll need test copies of the external sites, or some kind of simple mockup of their functionality.
+**Note**: The javascript bridge functionality is the trickiest to test because you'll need test copies of the external sites, or some kind of simple mockup of their functionality.

 To understand how this works, look at:

-* galaxy.html - bridge page for flowing data from Galaxy into IGB
+* galaxy.html - bridge page for flowing data from [Galaxy](http://usegalaxy.org) into IGB
 * js/galaxy.js - Galaxy bridge code
 * bar.html - bridge page for flowing data from [BioAnalytic Resource](http://bar.utoronto.ca) RNA-Seq browser into IGB
 * js/bar.js - BAR bridge code